Skip to main content

 The first atomic bomb was exploded in 1945.
 Britain tested its first atomic bomb in 1952 and its first hydrogen bomb in 1957.
 In 1958 the Campaign for Nuclear Disarmament (CND) started.
 In 1962 the Cuban Missile Crisis seemed to bring the world to the brink of a nuclear war.

 June Dawson's husband David was interested in joining the Civil Defence.
-Booklets featuring pictures such as that above were used to explain what Civil Defence was to potential recruits such as David.
+Booklets featuring pictures such as that at the bottom of the page were used to explain what Civil Defence was to potential recruits such as David.
 As June recalls, a missing chimney brush reappeared just at the wrong moment:

 Fall out shelters and secret command posts were established in both the city and the county (a secret no longer, the City of Leicester's is at City Hall on Charles Street), but eventually, the threat of nuclear attack became less likely and the CDC was disbanded in 1968.